salty-muffin/mails-from-csv/README.md

 1. create a virtual environment with `python3 -m venv .venv`
 2. enter the environemt with `source .venv/bin/activate`
 3. install the depenencies into a virtual environment with `python3 -m pip install -r requirements.txt`
-4. create the .env file from the provided sample_dotenv file and provide the necessary data
+4. create the '.env' file from the provided sample_dotenv file and provide the necessary data

 ## run